nlhans/qt-baremetal/README.md

 You need an arm gdb version **with python scripting support**.
 At the time (about 9 months back when I write this post) the binaries in Ubuntu repo does not have this option.
 You can save a lot of time/hassle by checking if this has changed.

 Nevertheless if you do need to compile GDB with python support, here is how to do it.
-Download GDB from the [download archives][1].
-I still use GDB-7.6 which seems to work fine, but for this tutorial I have recompiled it for GDB-7.10.

 Download GDB from the [download archives](http://ftp.gnu.org/gnu/gdb/).
 I still use GDB-7.6 which seems to work fine, but for this tutorial I have recompiled it for GDB-7.10.

 Extract the source archive.
 Open in terminal and run "./configure --with-python --target=arm-elf".
 This sets up the make environment for ARM targets with python scripting enabled.
 Then run make.
 This takes a while, depending on your system speed.
 Unfortunately you may be a bit on your own once the compilation stops because of dependency issues.
 Don't be afraid - this happened to me on my first try too and I figured it out with a bunch of google searches!
 If python fails, make sure to install the python2.x-dev package (check your version no - likely 2.7).
 Assuming compilation went well, you can find the gdb executable in the main directory.